-- 1. A second lump sum license fee of \$5,000,000 is payable to Novogen on November 1, 2003 or such later date when the cumulative total of all funds received from debt or equity issuances and revenue received from commercialization (income other than sales) and sales of phenoxodiol products exceeds \$50,000,000. - 2.
-In addition to the amounts above, until the expiration of the exclusivity period of the license, MEPL must pay Novogen 2.5 % of all net sales and 25% of commercialization income.
+- 1. A second lump sum license fee of \$5,000,000 is payable to Novogen on November 1, 2003 or such later date when the cumulative total of all funds received from debt or equity issuances and revenue received from commercialization (income other than sales) and sales of phenoxodiol products exceeds \$50,000,000.
+The company has not yet reached these preconditions for payment. - 2.
+In addition to the amounts above, until the expiration of the exclusivity period of the license, MEPL must pay Novogen 2.5% of all net sales and 25% of commercialization income.
 After the exclusivity period of the license, 1.5% of net sales must be paid to Novogen. - 3.
-Amounts payable for annual milestone license fees under the license agreement for the calendar years ended December 31 are as follows:
+In addition to the amounts above, amounts payable for annual milestone license fees under the license agreement for the calendar years ended December 31 are as follows:

+Calendar Year

-2004 \$2 \$2,000,000
+2004 \$2,000,000

-2005 \$4 54,000,000
+2005 \$4,000,000

-Each calendar year thereafter \$8 88,000,000
+Each calendar year thereafter during the exclusivity period \$8,000,000